Skip to content

 charoite stones

-Some believe Charoite to have protective properties, particularly against negative energy energies and psychic attacks.
-It is said to help one maintain a strong, energetic boundary and to shield against harmful influences.
+Some believe Charoite has protective properties, particularly against negative energy and psychic attacks.
+It is said to help one maintain a strong, energetic boundary and shield against harmful influences.

 Charoite is believed to enhance creativity and inspiration.
 It is said to help one access their imagination and to promote innovative thinking.